BARGHEST-ngo/_WARD-core/README.md

 # WARD Core v2.0.0-beta — Standalone Engine

-This is the standalone release of the WARD core engine — the backend engine of the main WARD software.
+This is the standalone beta release of the WARD core engine — the backend engine of the main WARD software.
 The primary desktop application lives here: **[BARGHEST-ngo/_WARD-UI](https://github.com/BARGHEST-ngo/_WARD-UI)**.

 Note: This engine is designed specifically for the [WARD app]((https://github.com/BARGHEST-ngo/_WARD-UI)) and thus, functionality exists purely on the basis of that _right now_.
 Usability isn't really the focus of this part of the project, since it's built specifically to intergrate into our UI components.
 The use of the core engine may be difficult for non-technical and heurstic results may be difficult to interpret when using the core engine if you're not familar with what you're looking at.
 This is because it's designed to be technical under the hood.
 If you are a non-technical user and wish to abstract away the technical aspects, you should usee the app first.
 For technical users, we will release development guides in the coming months.

-What is WARD?
+://WARD

 WARD is a modular, open-source, decentralised tool for **behavioural mobile forensics** and artifact acquisition using Android ADB–accessible data.
 It’s developed by **[BARGHEST](https://barghest.asia)**, a non-profit supporting the democratisation of threat intelligence in the majority world.
 Heavily inspired by the legendary work that is [AndroidQF](https://github.com/botherder/androidqf) we wanted to take this further by enhancing coverage to forensics logs and building a heurstics behavioural pattern engine ontop for self-service forensics analysis providing a programmatic triaging mechanism.
 WARD collects and analyses a wide range of live-state system artifacts — crash logs, process/thread listings, diagnostic outputs, Wi-Fi manager logs, installed apps — to preserve forensic evidence and surface patterns that might indicate spyware or other unwanted activity.

+This enables civil society, journalists, and investigators to run **self-service device triage**, making spyware identification more accessible to many.

 Rather than vendor telemetry, malware signatures, or preloaded IOCs, WARD uses behavioral based heuristics to spot patterns of malicious behavior.
 Our current heurstics cover: